ApollosProject/apollos-apps/README.md

 ### GitHub Package Registry

-Do the same as before, except change your .npmrc file to this:
+Change your .npmrc file to this:

 ```
 //npm.pkg.github.com/:_authToken=TOKEN
 ```

 Get the `TOKEN` from creating a Personal Access Token in your Github settings and give it read/write access to packages.

+Now run the same `yarn release:<XXX>` command you did before but add `--registry "https://npm.pkg.github.com"`